Filesystem

 readlink(path::AbstractString) -> String

-Returns the target location that the symbolic link path
+Return the target location a symbolic link path points to.

 #